BRAND & CREATIVE CONSULTANT

 The structural thinking your campaigns has been missing.

-Amar Gudhka is a London-based brand and creative consultant with over 13 years of experience helping global marketing teams build creative that performs in the markets it runs in, not just the markets it is sent to.
+Amar Gudhka is a London-based brand and creative consultant with over 13 years of experience, helping global marketing leaders replace one-size-fits-all creative with campaigns that carry a local voice in every market.

-He has delivered campaigns across North America, LATAM, EMEA, and APAC for clients including DocuSign, Zoom, British Council, and Times Higher Education.
+He spent over five years at Docusign, providing creative support across multiple regions, and has since worked across technology, SaaS, and enterprise B2B, delivering campaigns and events across multiple regions for global brands.
 The structural problem he solves is consistent across all of them: creative built centrally, localised too late, and measured against the wrong benchmark.

 His approach is diagnostic first.
 Before anything is built or briefed, the structural gap is identified and named.
 Most global brands already have the market insight.
-What they are missing is the creative architecture that puts it to work.
+What they are missing is the creative architecture that gives it a voice.